 Each fellow spends a minimum of 6 months on the acute and inpatient stroke service.
 The two fellows will alternate being on service, one week at a time.
 While on service, the fellow will participate in the daily rounds on the Neurology patients in the Neuro ICU and the inpatient stroke service.
-He/She is required to be familiar with all aspects of the individual patient's care, but may delegate case presentation to the Neurology residents.
+He/she is required to be familiar with all aspects of the individual patient's care, but may delegate case presentations to the Neurology residents.
 Our stroke service runs the Neuro ICU in conjunction with the department of Anesthesia.
-While the Anesthesia team and Neurology resident on rotation assume direct line patient responsibility, the fellow will be required to supervise and teach the Neurology resident, and write detailed daily progress notes.
-The chief residents will have direct line patient responsibility, under the supervision of the attending, for patients on the inpatient stroke service.
+While the Anesthesia team and Neurology resident assume direct patient responsibility, the fellow will be required to supervise and teach the Neurology resident (who also writes detailed daily progress notes).
+The chief residents will have direct patient responsibility, under the supervision of the attending, for patients on the inpatient stroke service.
 In all cases, the fellow will serve as an adjunct to the attending with responsibilities delegated as the attending sees fit.

 The trainee's mandatory duties and responsibilities include: